 For the implementation of the online survey (developing the questionnaire, coding, sending email invitations, and response analysis), there are many online survey tools that offer a variety of subscription plans and features.
 You’re like to find one that fits your requirements and budget.
 For example, SurveyMonkey, Qualtrics, QuestionPro, SurveyGizmo, and Zoho Survey, just to name a few, are worth taking a look at.
 Many of these online survey providers offer free plans with limited features that may be powerful enough for your needs.

-The branching feature is very helpful if the customer satisfaction survey needs to cover multiple products and markets.
+Branching is very helpful if the customer satisfaction survey covers multiple products and markets.
 By creating sections in the survey dedicated to specific products and target markets you can design a survey flow that presents only relevant questions to the survey participants.

-Keep the questions relevant and simple – Difficult questions take longer to answer and cause participants to abandon the survey.
+Keep the questions simple – Difficult to understand questions take longer to answer, might create confusion, and cause participants to exit the survey.

-Limit the time needed to complete the survey – A good rule of thumb is no more than 15 minutes.
+Keep the survey as short as possible – A good rule of thumb is no more than 15 minutes.
 The survey completion rate starts dropping off fairly quickly after that.

 Test, test, and test some more – In addition to in-house testing, make sure to test the survey with a number of “volunteer” customers who are willing to review the survey.
-Use their feedback to simplify questions, improve the flow or cut back on the questions if the customer survey is too long.
+Use their feedback to simplify questions, improve the flow or cut back on questions if the customer survey takes too long to complete.

-Offer an incentive to encourage participation – This can range from an incentive for all survey participants, for instance, a gift card or a discount on their next order to raffling off a bigger prize among those participants who completed the survey.
-Keep in mind, there may be legal implications to be aware of.
-Certain professions (for example, lawyers and government employees) are not allowed to receive incentives of any kind.
+Offer an incentive to encourage participation – Consider offering an incentive for all survey participants, for instance, a gift card or a discount on their next order.
+You could also think of raffling off a bigger prize among those participants who completed the survey.
+Keep in mind that there may be legal implications in your state with regards to incentives.
+Also, certain professions (for example, lawyers and government employees) are not allowed to receive incentives of any kind.
 Larger corporations may have their own policies about employees accepting incentives.

 Your customers are a goldmine of information.
 Don’t let this go untapped.
-Capturing their opinion through an online survey is a very effective way to find out where you stand and what you need to work on.
+Capturing their opinion through an online survey is a very effective way to find out where you stand, what to build on, and what needs to be improved.

-Now, if you don’t have the time or data analysis skills to conduct the survey yourself, consider working with a marketing or market research consultant with experience with these types of surveys.
+If you don’t have the resources, time or data analysis skills to conduct the survey yourself, consider working with a marketing consultant with experience with these types of surveys.

-Having a consultant develop and conduct the customer satisfaction survey on your firm’s behalf provides the additional benefit of increasing the survey’s credibility in the eyes of your customers.
+A professionally developed customer satisfaction survey, conducted by a third party, increases the survey’s credibility in the eyes of your customers.
 This improves the participation rate.
 Also, it shows that you are genuinely interested in getting customer feedback.